reetou/fancy_discord_front/docs/getstarted.md

-# FancyDiscord: Get Started
+# Fancy-Discord: Get Started
 > Please be aware that documentation is a work in progress.
 If you noticed something is incorrect, feel free to contact via [Contacts page](/docs/contacts)

 ## About

-**FancyDiscord** allows you to deploy without worrying about paying a relatively high price for vps hosting and configuring it. **Create App and press Deploy** - it should be exactly like that.
+**Fancy-Discord** allows you to deploy without worrying about paying a relatively high price for vps hosting and configuring it. **Create App and press Deploy** - it should be exactly like that.

 Service is currently free while it's in an alpha stage.
 Our resources VERY limited hence deployments *older than 24 hours* are automatically destroyed to clean up space for actively maintained bots and prevent abuse.
 You can deploy it again if it has been destroyed.